 Lush mountainsides quickly descend into teardrop lakes of the most vibrant blues, gabled houses sprout from cobbled villages and drastic slopes mark the ridges of the Rhine Valley.
 From here, the rugged tor of the Appenzell Alps, it’s possible to see the breathtaking panoramic landscapes of 6 European countries.

 To reach the top, take the scenic cable car from Brülisau.
 Watch as bucolic meadows adorned with traditional farmhouses and colourful flora become little more than a natural patchwork of distant greens as you ascend 1794 metres to reach the summit of iconic Hoher Kasten.

-Top tip for families, exploring the Appenzell Alps has never been easier or more affordable.
-Children up to 15 years of age can travel free of charge on the Hoher Kasten cable car throughout 2019 as long as they are accompanied by at least one adult.
+Exploring the Appenzell Alps has never been easier or more affordable.
+Children up to 15 years of age can travel free of charge on the Hoher Kasten cable car throughout 2019.
+This is valid as long as they are accompanied by at least one adult.
 And the offer is open to school groups too!

 Beyond Hoher Kasten

 From Hoher Kasten, the eastern gateway to the Alpsteins hiking area, it’s possible to embark on a diverse itinerary of hikes that span 400 kilometres of trails with no less than 6 cable cars and a delightful collection of mountain inns, perfect overnight options for even the most frugal of families Whilst planning your hike, make sure that you check the weather conditions and dress appropriately as it can snow even as early as September.